BrooksPatton/todo-app/README.md

     * [x] Display task names
     * [x] Display task descriptions
     * [x] Only three tasks are displayed
-* [ ] As a doer, I want to complete items
+* [x] As a doer, I want to complete items
-    * [ ] When the checkbox is checked, cross out the task
+    * [x] When the checkbox is checked, cross out the task
-    * [ ] When a checkbox is unchecked, uncross out the task
+    * [x] When a checkbox is unchecked, uncross out the task
-    * [ ] After last item is checked in a group, show the next item
+    * [x] Have a way to show more or less items if desired
-    * [ ] Immediately update the data, no save button click needed
+    * [x] Immediately update the data, no save button click needed